Paper embossing: Glazing

 Glazing refers to an embossed area that has a shiny or polished appearance.
 Most often this process is accomplished with heat that is applied with pressure in order to create a shiny impression on the stock.
 Dark colored heavy weight stocks generally work best with glazing because the polished effect is much more noticeable and the dark color of the stock helps to eliminate or soften any burned appearance that may result from the application of the heat.
 When used in conjunction with foil, the process can provide the foil with a slightly brighter appearance.

 Scorching

 Scorching is similar to glazing except that it is not used to polish the stock.
 Instead, scorching does what it implies: as the temperature of the die heating plate is increased beyond a normal temperature range, a scorched effect is created in the embossed image, which results in an antique or shaded appearance.
 It is best to use a lighter colored stock for this procedure in order to provide a unique two-toned appearance.
-Caution should be used in requesting this effect, since it is easy to burn the stock if too much heat is used.
-If scorching occurs too close to the printed copy, it can interfere with the clarity of the printed copy; however, this may be the effect that is desired for a particular application.
+It is easy to burn the stock if too much heat is used.